madeofpendletonwool/PinePods/README.md

  ### To be added after beta version

+ - [ ] Encrypt the session keys stored for user login sesssions on app versions.
  - [ ] New version of flet (0.5.0) breaks audio scrubbing.
 Some work will be needed to fix that
  - [ ] Allow local downloads to just download the mp3 files direct
  - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a bug with flet.
 Waiting for fix)